Rifat12/math-quiz-game/README.md

-# math-quiz-game
+# A simple math game written in HTML, CSS and Vanilla JavaScript
-A simple math game written in HTML, CSS and Vanilla JavaScript
+The app can be accessed [here](https://objective-galileo-d4bb62.netlify.app/)